thoughtbot/shoulda-matchers/CONTRIBUTING.md

 ### Run all tests

-In order to run all tests, simply run
+In order to run all tests, simply run:

 ```
 bundle exec rake